Bad behavior among airline passengers soars

-Mask mandates and COVID protocols may be largely gone, but airlines are still grappling with a spike in bad behavior among passengers.
+(KTLA) – Mask mandates and coronavirus protocols may be largely gone, but airlines are still grappling with a spike in bad behavior among passengers.

 An analysis by the International Air Transport Association found a 47% spike in unruly passenger incidents from 2021 to 2022.